 Certified Public Accountant (CPA) – A designation given to someone who has passed a standardized CPA exam and met government-mandated work experience and educational requirements to become a CPA.

 Cost of Goods Sold (COGS) – The direct expense related to producing the goods sold by a company.
-This may include the cost of the raw materials (parts) and amount of employee labor used in production.
+This may include the cost of the raw materials (parts) and the amount of employee labour used in production.

 Credit (CR) – An accounting entry that may either decrease assets or increase liabilities and equity on the company’s balance sheet, depending on the transaction.
 When using the double-entry accounting method there will be two recorded entries for every transaction: a credit and a debit.